lmorg/murex/README.md

 ### Powerful autocompletion

-_murex_ takes a slightly different approach to command line autocompletion, both from a usability perspective as well as defining autocompletions.
+_murex_ takes a slightly different approach to command line autocompletion, both from a usability perspective as well as defining completion rules.

 Inspired by IDEs, _murex_ queries man pages directly for flags as well as "tooltip" descriptions.
 Custom completions are defined via JSON meaning simple commands are much easier to define and complex commands can still fallback to using dynamic shell code just like they are in other shells.

-This makes it easier to write autocompletions as well as making the code more readable.
-An example of `git`s autocompletion definiton:
+This makes it easier to write completion rules as well as making the code more readable.
+An example of `git`s autocompletion definition:

     private git-branch {
         # returns git branches and removes the current one from the list